Kingstowne Towne Center

 The owner of Kingstowne Towne Center, Federal Realty Investment Trust, submitted a rezoning application to Fairfax County on September 9, 2024, to drop retail from future housing.
-The application has not yet been “approved for review” by the County, which is the next step followed by the review.
+The rezoning application has been “approved for review” by the County (10/28/24) and will now proceed through the land use site-specific application (SSPA) review process.

 According to an earlier 2000 plan, two office buildings were to be built on the parking lot along Kingstowne Village Parkway.
 Then-owner Halle Companies got approval to rezone the site for mixed-use residential and retail.
 However, to date the site has remained vacant except for the parking lot, a grassy berm, and unsightly construction debris.